flxai/pyceau/README.md

 Start the program using the `--help` flag to see a current overview of allowed arguments.

 ## Board
 Setting the board manually is supported through the `-b` argument.
-This implies board size and threefore `-w` and `-h` are not given.
-A sample `5x5` board with a glider can be given using the followin notation:
+This implies board size and therefore `-d` is not given.
+A sample `5x5` board with a glider can be given using the following notation:

 ```
 -b 00000.00100.00010.01110.00000